Attending a Seminar? Be Sure to Setup Your Lab System In Advance!

 We know you’ll be super-busy at work before your seminar begins.
 But, do yourself a favor: Reserve an afternoon before the start of your seminar to install the required software on your lab system, and to test that software.

 If you leave the installation, configuration, and testing until after the seminar starts, you’re just making things harder on yourself.
-This is especially true if you’re attending the seminar in person.
-Internet connections at hotels aren’t always the greatest, right?
+This is true whether you’re attending your seminar in person (internet connections at hotels aren’t always the greatest) OR you’re attending remotely (you’ll have more than enough to do at work/home, in addition to attending your seminar).
 Not to mention that we promise you that you’ll be tired after the first day of your seminar.

 How to Test Your Lab System Setup